 Figure 7.1.1.2.2-1: CS/PS coordination at Attach/RAU in MOCN

-1. When the target RAN node receives an Attach/RAU Request it routes the request to the selected SGSN.
+1. When the target RAN node receives an Attach/RAU Request it routes the request to an available SGSN.
 The request shall include the Redirect Attempt flag (as in legacy) and a new parameter indicating that Operator centric method shall not be invoked by the CN.
 If the Attach/RAU includes a PS-NRI with a direct match to an SGSN then that SGSN is selected by the RAN node, illustrated by scenario A in the figure.
-If the PS-NRI is absent or is not directly matching any SGSN, the SGSN could be selected randomly.
+If the PS-NRI is absent or is not directly matching any SGSN, an SGSN suitable to retrieve UE information could be selected randomly.

 2. If the UE is served by the selected SGSN then the UE shall be kept and a ‘Redirection Completed’ indication shall be included in the response to the RAN node.
 The procedure ends.